White Knight Syndrome in Relationships: Why Your Inner Hero May Be Hurting Your Love Life

 While playing the white knight may seem noble, it is often unhealthy and terrible for the relationship.
 At the heart of the white knight syndrome is a misguided sense of altruism.

 We can come to believe that our partner needs us to be happy, and we can start to control their actions.
-This arrangement is dysfunctional as it promotes codependency wherein each party depends on one another for validation, emotional support and fulfilment.
+This arrangement is dysfunctional as it promotes codependency wherein each party depends on one another for validation, emotional support and fulfillment.

-The signals of co-dependency are control, jealousy, and manipulation, which all lead to power struggles that can take toll on the relationship.
+The signals of co-dependency are control, jealousy, and manipulation, which all lead to power struggles that can take a toll on the relationship.
 The motivations behind the syndrome can also be fueled by individual factors such as self-worth.

 For instance, if we feel our lives lack meaning and value, if we secretly yearn for recognition, then playing the hero can become a means of proving our worth.
 But just as superhero movies can serve as a distraction from everyday life, our heroism in relationships can also become an addiction to drama and escape from our own insecurities.